 St. Albans is a somewhat small city located in the state of Vermont.
 With a population of 6,818 people and three constituent neighborhoods, St. Albans is the 18th largest community in Vermont.
-Much of the housing stock in St. Albans was built prior to World War II, making it one of the older and more historic cities in the country.
+St. Albans has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 St. Albans is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, St. Albans is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in St. Albans who work in office and administrative support (17.52%), teaching (11.18%), and food service (9.42%).
+Overall, St. Albans is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in St. Albans who work in office and administrative support (16.25%), teaching (10.13%), and food service (8.57%).

-In terms of college education, St. Albans is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.67% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of St. Albans is somewhat higher than in the average US city of 21.84%: 27.27% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call St. Albans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Albans residents report their race to be White, followed by Asian.
 Important ancestries of people in St. Albans include French , French Canadian, English, and German.